mlabecki/portfolio_analytics/README.md

 > ![](img/Page4-DateRangeSelection_2025-03-24-112811.png)

 ### 24. Technical Analysis App Page 5
-> On this page, the user can specify the graph template, select tickers to be plotted individually on each of them, and select from multiple plot types grouped into several categories:
+> On this page, the user can specify the graph template, choose tickers to be plotted individually on each of them, and select from multiple plot types grouped into several categories:
 > - Price Plots
 > - Volume Plots
 > - Trend Indicator Plots